Cressanda Railway Solutions Ltd Partners with Shaurrya Teleservices Pvt Ltd to Enhance Digital Connectivity on Eastern Railway trains - www.lokmattimes.com

 Cressanda Railway Solutions Ltd Partners with Shaurrya Teleservices Pvt Ltd to Enhance Digital Connectivity on Eastern Railway trains

-Mumbai (Maharashtra) [India], August 12: Cressanda Railway Solutions (BSE: CRESSAN) Formerly Known as Cressanda Solutions Ltd a leading private ...
+PNN Mumbai (Maharashtra) [India], August 12: Cressanda Railway Solutions (BSE: CRESSAN) Formerly Known as Cressanda Solutions Ltd a leading ...

 Mumbai (Maharashtra) [India], August 12: Cressanda Railway Solutions (BSE: CRESSAN) Formerly Known as Cressanda Solutions Ltd a leading private Railway auxiliary concierge service and digital media company has announce a strategic partnership with Shaurrya Teleservices Pvt Ltd to provide Wi-Fi and Content on Demand (COD) across the Eastern Railway trains.
 This groundbreaking initiative will commence with a pilot project on a long-distance train originating from the Howrah division and traveling to Barmer, Rajasthan.